jdb/jdb.github.com/dependencies.rst

   :doc:`dependencies/brute.py`

 * Finding the sorted list is actually a known problem and the solutions are called topological sort.
-In Python, there is one implementation derived from a mail in the Python mailing list written by Tim Peters in the package *topsort*, and another version in the *python-graph* package.
+A topological sort implementation returns quickly only one of the possible solution.
+In Python, there is one implementation in the package *topsort*, derived from a mail in the Python mailing list written by Tim Peters and also, another version in the *python-graph* package.

-  A topological sort implementation returns quickly only one of the possible solution:

   :doc:`dependencies/off_the_shelf`

-* Other languages have advantages: for a recursive algorithm dealing and the manipulation of lists, Erlang is particularly adapted and this makes the implementation short.
-Actually, the topsort algorithm is part of Erlang standard library.
+  All languages have their advantages: for a recursive algorithm dealing and the manipulation of lists, Erlang is particularly adapted.
+Even more, actually, the topsort algorithm is part of Erlang standard library.

-  :doc:`dependencies/erlang`
+  :ref:`erlang`

 * Yet another way to solve this problem is to consider *the graph of the candidates*, that is given the first part of the sorted list of